 All the Australian Election Study (AES) surveys are national, post-election self-completion surveys.
 The 1987 – 2013 surveys were based on samples drawn randomly from the electoral register.
 The 2016 survey used a split sample method, with half of the sample coming from the electoral register, and half from the Geo-Coded National Address File (G-NAF).
-The 2019 survey was based solely on a sample drawn from the G-NAF.
+The 2019 and 2022 surveys were based solely on samples drawn from the G-NAF.
 The 1993 AES oversampled in some of the smaller states and because of this the sample was weighted down to a national sample of 2,388 respondents.

 In 2019 a separate survey was conducted which included the Comparative Studies of Electoral Systems module 5, plus some additional items.
 This survey used the Survey Research Centre’s Life in Australia (LinA) panel.

 Note that the AES Datasets are hosted by the Australian Data Archive Dataverse instance.
 Clicking on a Dataverse link will open the AES Dataverse dataset in a new page.